Mont Blanc Cake - Chestnut Dessert

 Wine pairing: Serve with a glass of silky smooth Tokaji Late Harvest Cuvée 2017 from Balassa Winery.
-With a rich palate of tropical fruits, a mouth-watering flinty minerality and a finely poised acidity makes it the perfect accompaniment to the sweet nuttiness of the Mont Blanc.
+A rich palate of tropical fruits, a mouth-watering flinty minerality and a finely poised acidity makes it the perfect accompaniment to the sweet nuttiness of the Mont Blanc.

 - 100g butter